higham/chop/readme.md

 Demonstration function:
-- `demo-harmonic' computes the harmonic sum in several arithmetic formats using all the supprte rounding modes.
+- `demo-harmonic' computes the harmonic sum in several arithmetic formats using all the supported rounding modes.

 Other M-file: